freego/freego-sprinkle/README.md

 # Our Sprinkle scripts (work in progress)

-We use this for quick and reproducible setup of our Ubuntu Linux-based servers.
+We use this recipes for quick initial setup of our Ubuntu Linux-based servers.
+Will install desired packages and comes with some pretty good example config files.

-Currently tested only on Ubuntu 12.04LTS Precise.
+Currently focused on Ubuntu 12.04LTS Precise only but minimal/no changes needed for other deb based systems.

 ## WAT.
 <a href="https://github.com/crafterm/sprinkle">https://github.com/crafterm/sprinkle</a>